python/mypy/doc/dev-intro.md

 values always have the declared types.
 Whenever accessing CPython values which might have unexpected types we need to insert a type check.
-For example, when getting a list item we need to insert a runtime type check, since Python lists can contain arbitrary objects.
+For example, when getting a list item we need to insert a runtime type check (an unbox or a cast operation), since Python lists can contain arbitrary objects.

 The generated code uses various helpers defined in `lib-rt/CPy.h`.
 The header should only contain inline or static functions, since